 {"ord_dt":"order_date","del_dt":"delivered_date","prom_days":"promised_days","stk_flag":"stockout_flag","csat_score":"csat","sup_tkts":"support_tickets"}

 This automated semantic labeling becomes the foundation for dynamic KPI discovery.
+But it goes deeper than simple renaming.

 With the goal and schema understood, the LLM suggests not only which KPIs to track but how to compute them.